Evidence for the gravity-driven and magnetically-regularized gas flows feeding the massive protostellar cluster in Cepheus A: Results

-We strengthen our findings of magnetically-regularized gas flows along the NE and SW orientation based on the comparison of B-fields at various scales ~--~ probed by {\it Planck} in the cloud, JCMT SCUBA-2/POL-2 in the clump (present work), SMA (Submillimeter Array) in the core\citep{beuther2023density} and MERLIN (Multi-Element Radio Linked Interferometer Network) in the vicinity of circumstellar disc \cite{vlemmings2010} as shown in Figure \ref{fig:Merged_allscales}.
-At the cloud scale, the B-field appears uniformly oriented nearly along the SouthEast-NorthWest (SE-NW) orientation with $108\pm 14 \degree$ from North (Figure \ref{fig:Merged_allscales}(a)).
-However, close to the NE portion of the cloud, they tend to be dragged towards the hub with a position angle of $39.2 \pm 13.6 \degree$ along the filament F1 towards the hub (Figure \ref{fig:Merged_allscales}(a); see also Extended Data Figure \ref{fig:planck_on_herschel_pmo}(b).
-A clear velocity gradient along the filament F1 towards the hub is also evident (Second row in Extended Data Figure \ref{fig:LARGE_SCALE_SMALL_SCALE}).
-At the clump scale, B-fields appear organized; nonetheless, they are dragged towards the center, thereby aligned along the direction of gas structures, and towards the center, B-fields exhibit a twisted pattern (Figure \ref{fig:Merged_allscales}(b); also see Extended Data Figure \ref{fig:moment1}).
-At the $\sim$0.005 pc core scale, the B-field is aligned with the south-west elongated tail-like structure, and they are connected smoothly to the head-like core (Figure \ref{fig:Merged_allscales}(c)).
+We strengthen our findings of magnetically-regularized gas flows along the North-East (NE) and South-West (SW) orientation based on the comparison of B-fields at various scales ~--~ probed by {\it Planck} in the cloud, JCMT SCUBA-2/POL-2 in the clump (present work), SMA (Submillimeter Array) in the core ({\it \citealp{beuther2023density}}) and MERLIN (Multi-Element Radio Linked Interferometer Network) in the vicinity of circumstellar disc ({\it \citealp{vlemmings2010}}) as shown in Figure \ref{fig:Merged_allscales}.
+At the cloud scale, the B-field appears uniformly oriented nearly along the SouthEast-NorthWest (SE-NW) orientation with $108\pm 14 \degree$ from North (Figure \ref{fig:Merged_allscales}(A)).
+However, close to the NE portion of the cloud, they tend to be dragged towards the hub with a position angle of $39.2 \pm 13.6 \degree$ along the filament F1 towards the hub (Figure \ref{fig:Merged_allscales}(A); see also right panel of Fig. S\ref{fig:planck_on_herschel_pmo}).
+A clear velocity gradient along the filament F1 towards the hub is also evident (Second row in Fig. S\ref{fig:LARGE_SCALE_SMALL_SCALE}).
+At the clump scale, B-fields appear organized; nonetheless, they are dragged towards the center, thereby aligned along the direction of gas structures, and eventually towards the center, B-fields exhibit a twisted pattern (Figure \ref{fig:Merged_allscales}(B)).
+At the $\sim$0.005 pc core scale, the B-field is aligned with the south-west elongated structure, and they are connected smoothly to the core (Figure \ref{fig:Merged_allscales}(C)).
 A comparison of POL-2 segments with those of SMA reveals a similarity between core and clump scale B-field.
 At the vicinity of the circumstellar disc, the B-fields, probed using 6.7 GHz methanol maser polarization data, are oriented along NorthEast-SouthWest (NE-SW) with a mean position angle of $33.3 \pm 17.7 \degree$, which is parallel to the radio jet and perpendicular to the disc.
 This component of the B-field is coherent with the B-field at the clump and core scales.
-A toroidal B-field component is also evident as per Figure \ref{fig:Merged_allscales}(d), where the B-field, initially oriented in the NE-SW, tends to be twisted along the disc.
-Vlemmings et al.\cite{vlemmings2010}, based on the relation between gas density and B-field strength show that gas collapses along the magnetic field lines, suggesting that the B-field likely regularizes accretion onto the disk around the massive protostar Cep A HW2.
-The histograms of B-fields across all scales, presented in Figure \ref{fig:Bfield_multiscale}, evidence the dominant B-field component centered around 45$\degree$ with orientations spanning from 150$\degree$ to 180$\degree$ or 0$\degree$, and to 60$\degree$.
-Therefore, gravity-driven and magnetically-regularized collapse in the N and S regions is evident at the clump-to-disc scale, and such an important finding is further supported by the signature of bend in the cloud-scale B-field and a similarity in the morphologies of core- and disc-scale B-fields.
+A toroidal B-field component is also evident as per Figure \ref{fig:Merged_allscales}(D), where the B-field, initially oriented in the NE-SW, tends to be twisted along the disc.
+Vlemmings et al. ({\it \citealp{vlemmings2010}}), based on the relation between gas density and B-field strength show that gas collapses along the magnetic field lines, suggesting that the B-field likely regularizes accretion onto the disk around the massive protostar Cep A HW2.